-Together with our global network, we as KLM Royal Dutch Airlines offer flights to Nairobi, serving Jomo Kenyatta International Airport (NBO).
+Together with our global network, KLM Royal Dutch Airlines offers flights to Nairobi, serving Jomo Kenyatta International Airport (NBO).
 Our favourable flight schedules ensure you don’t have to leave or arrive at strange hours nor waste time working your schedule around your flights.
 Convenient departure and arrival times mean you can make the most of your travels.

 Top Nairobi attractions

 - Nairobi National Park: Kenya’s first national park and home to big-game animals.

 - Giraffe Centre: conservation centre for giraffes set in a 94-acre forested nature park.

 - National Museum: diverse cultural and natural history displays, including prehistoric fossils.

 - David Sheldrick Wildlife Trust: you can ‘adopt’ a young orphan elephant to sponsor it as it grows up.

 - The Maasai Market: pick up something totally unique in this thriving, traditional market.